dnanexus/dnanexus-example-applets/Tutorials/samtools_asset/Readme.md

 ## Using the Asset in an App(let)

 The generated asset will exist as an [asset bundle](https://wiki.dnanexus.com/Asset-Bundle) on the platform.
-In `runSpec.assetDepends` portion of the dxapp.json we can reference the created asset bundle by its [record id](https://wiki.dnanexus.com/API-Specification-v1.0.0/Records).
+In the `runSpec.assetDepends` portion of the `dxapp.json` file, we can reference the created asset bundle by its [record ID](https://wiki.dnanexus.com/API-Specification-v1.0.0/Records).
 ```
 "runSpec": {
   ...